 With acres of lavish paintings and tapestries, a king's ransom of chandeliers, priceless treasures, and bronze decor covered in gold leaf.
 There are over 150 fancy clocks in the palace — all in working order.
 Portraits of past royal residents — these are by the great Spanish painter Goya — decorate the walls.

 In the lavish throne room, golden lions tread red velvet, symbolizing the might of the monarchy — whose coat of arms incorporated many realms and whose empire spanned both hemispheres.

 Above the throne, the ceiling fresco by Tiepolo celebrates that vast Spanish empire — upon which the sun never set.
 A rainbow leads to a macho red-caped conquistador and American Indians — just some more distant Spanish subjects.

-Phillip V, the grandson of France's King Louis XIV, began the Bourbon dynasty, which survives today with Spain's popular King Juan Carlos.
+Phillip V, the grandson of France's King Louis XIV, began the Bourbon dynasty, which continued into the 21st century with the popular King Juan Carlos.

 The palace is still used for formal state ceremonies and receptions.
-Juan Carlos throws dinner parties for up to 150 guests at this bowling lane–sized table.
+The King throws dinner parties for up to 150 guests at this bowling lane–sized table.